team-watchdog/apoc-gardens-wiki/public/markdown/Leafy Greens/slender-amaranth_thampala.md

 ### Disease Control:
 **Disease type:**
 - Stem Rot

 **Symptoms:**
-- **Stem Rot:** Stem shows dark discoloration of the stem that extends up from the root
+- Stem shows dark discoloration of the stem that extends up from the root

 **Management:**
-- **Stem Rot:**
 - Provide good air circulation
 - Increase water drainage in the field when possible
 - Using disease-resistant varieties when available

 ## Difficulty Rating
-### Low country wet zone (Difficulty: 5/10)
+### Low country wet zone (Difficulty: 4/10)
 **Explanation:** Thampala grows well in the wet zone due to abundant rainfall and suitable temperatures.
 **Challenges/Adaptations:**
 - Ensure good drainage to prevent waterlogging.